Q. Can a university violate the Bayh-Dole Act?

 ________________ is responsible for patent matters at our university.

-(ii) educate research personnel on the importance of timely reporting of inventions made with federal support; and
+(ii) educate research personnel on the importance of timely reporting subject inventions; and

-(iii) convey invention title to the government when requested.
+(iii) convey subject invention title to the government when requested.

 The university will include the standard patent rights clause, modified as needed, in any subcontract made under a federal funding agreement.